Detailed History of Hopkins

 Streetcar Era Leads to Population Boom

 Transportation was one of the reasons Hopkins was such a focal point.
-Hopkins was always easy to get to, first by trails, then by dirt roads and railways, next by street cars connecting to Minneapolis and Lake Minnetonka and after the automobile was introduced, by the major north-south and east-west roads running through it.
-The streetcar era (1899-1951) was Hopkins heyday.
+Hopkins was always easy to get to, first by trails, then by dirt roads and railways, next by streetcars connecting to Minneapolis and Lake Minnetonka, and after the automobile was introduced, by the major north-south and east-west roads running through it.
+The streetcar era (1899-1951) was Hopkins' heyday.
 The streetcar allowed Hopkins residents easy access to the big cities.
-It you needed a job, higher education or services only available in the city, you could live in or near Hopkins, get on a streetcar and have access to all these facilities in Minneapolis or St. Paul.
+If you needed a job, higher education, or services only available in the city, you could live in or near Hopkins, get on a streetcar and have access to all these facilities in Minneapolis or St. Paul.

 The Changing Face of Mainstreet

 Hopkins Mainstreet (formerly Excelsior Avenue) distinguished it from neighboring communities and other newer suburbs.
 Over the years, businesses of all types have lined the now 16-block stretch of Mainstreet.
 In the early years, there were necessary services such as a general store, lumber yard, meat market, milk depot, blacksmith shop, livery stable, barbershop, and public bath.
 Saloons, an opera house, and lodges provided various leisure time activities.
 Schools and churches were built alongside homes and businesses.